YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

    .. parsed-literal::
       $ source ./env Alice V6.2-001_x86_64

-This creates a YottaDB/GT.M environment for replication instance name Alice.
+This creates a YottaDB environment for replication instance name Alice.
 When prompted, enter a password for gtmtls_passwd_Alice.

 3. Create a certificate directory setup in the current directory and a self-signed root certification authority.